White Mountain Peak

 White Mountain Peak (or simply White Mountain), at 14,252 ft, is the highest peak in the White Mountains of California, the highest peak in Mono County, and the third highest peak in the state after Mount Whitney and Mount Williamson.
+In spite of its name, the summit block of the peak has large swaths of very dark and colorful orange scree and rock; it is composed of Mesozoic metavolcanic rock, which is igneous rock altered by rising granite.

 It is the fourteenth most topographically prominent peak in the contiguous United States.
 White Mountain Peak is one of only two fourteeners (peaks above 14,000 feet) in California that are not in the Sierra Nevada, the other being Mount Shasta at the far northern end of the state in the Cascade Range.
 It is the only fourteener in the contiguous United States that is not in the Rocky Mountains, the Cascade Range, or the Sierra Nevada.
 It is in the Inyo-White Mountains.

 Research Station

 The University of California operates the White Mountain Research Center, comprising three high altitude research stations, on the mountain: Crooked Creek Station at 10200 ft, Barcroft Station at 12470 ft, and a small hut at the summit.
 The effects of altitude on physiology are studied at the Barcroft Station and summit hut.